maoyuxi/testgit/readme.txt

 88888888
 999999
 1001010101100
-bbbbbbbbbbb
-create a new branch is quick
+reate a new branch is quick
+add a line by vim hahahha
+let me add a line again